Characters found in BanG Dream!.

 Misaki Okusawa (Michelle)

 The DJ for Hello, Happy World!.
-Misaki was roped into the band by Kokoro against her wishes.
+Misaki was roped into the band by Kokoro against her will, but she eventually realizes she enjoys being a member.
 A bit socially awkward and rather blunt, she's also by far the most grounded member of the band, but even she can't always escape their tumultuous inertia.
 When she's on stage, she's dressed up as Michelle, a teddy bear mascot.

 - Cassandra Truth: Every time she tells or even shows her bandmates that she is the one in the Michelle costume, everyone who isn't Kanon doesn't believe her.
 As far as they are concerned, Misaki is a friend of Michelle.
 At a certain point Misaki decides that it's too much trouble to explain her true identity to everyone.

 - Cosplay: You'd think it'd be more of a mystery, but it's given away pretty quickly that the kigurumi Michelle is her.
 She's basically stuck with the costume.

 - Cloudcuckoolander's Minder: She has it tough with a band like Hello, Happy World!, playing this to 3 people and all in all doing most of the actual band management.

 - Deadpan Snarker: Most obvious in how dismissive she is in her lines during the game's lives, but there's plenty of that in her during her clickable talks, HHW's band story, and the main story.

 - Goofy Suit: She only applied for a job that paid really well and had flexible hours without knowing too many details about it, only to end up in a mascot bear outfit in the shopping district, where she happened to run into Kokoro.
 When Misaki quits the job, both to escape Kokoro's band and because the mascot job sucks, Kokoro's suits buy the rights to the character to get her to keep wearing it.